ERICK-ZABALA/DEVNET/network/web/readme.md

 }

 ```
+In order to test owner client HTTP you can send a request to this link:

 + http POST https://httpbin.org/post name=eric twitter=at_ericchou married:=true

 # URL Variable
+Permit assign a variable in the link http how you see in the image:

 ![Url Variable](image.png)

 # URL Generation
+You can insert variable and the form dynamic create a render, really usefull to generate scalable links.

 ``` python
 from flask import Flask, url_for